 I loved exploring different parts of China and learning their way of life.
 It was so different from what I was used to, which is what made it so amazing.
 I enjoyed communicating with locals and learning about China’s extensive history from all the sites we visited.
 The host families I had were also so kind and welcoming and I am so glad I had the opportunity to make memories with them.-- Katie

 Going to China and being offered to practice my Chinese speaking and listening comprehension with native speakers had improved my Chinese Immensely.
 We were also given many chances to take charge and choose where we wanted to visit in cities as well as some guided tours.--Maia

-Congratulations on your upcoming Experiment summer on the China: Chinese Language & Traditions program.
+Congratulations on your upcoming Experiment summer on the China: Chinese Language & Culture program.
 Visit our pre-departure page for information about our expectations, communications, and travel planning.
 In early 2019, our summer international information will be published in a secure page, found in the Parent Portal.

 In early spring, the following program-specific documents will be linked to this page:

 Many questions can be answered by reviewing these materials, but please do not hesitate to contact us if further information is required.
 To submit or update your domestic travel and emergency contact information, please login in to the Parent Portal.